kbase/kb_sdk/doc/kb_sdk_complete_module_info.md

     name: MEGAHIT - Assemble metagneomic reads

 You should tag your method with one (or multiple) "categories" to your method.
-This is done in the *spec.json* file found at:
+This is done in the *spec.json* file at:

     https://github.com/<MyUserName>/<MyModule>/ui/narrative/methods/<MyMethod>/spec.json